nathanmentley/emoji-cli/README.md

 # clihelper - A CLI Library for Emojicode.

-A work in progress CLI Command Library in emojicode.
+A work in progress CLI Command Library written for emojicode 0.8.

 ## Install